maubanel/GMS2-Action-Adventure-Game/changing-rooms-ii/README.md

 ##### `Step 18.`\|`SPCRK`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
 Now the teleporter ray fades out as the player fades in.
+We just now need to walk the player outside the room then return to `in_game` state and give control back to the player.

 https://user-images.githubusercontent.com/5504953/152678524-635972c0-fdbe-4cfe-a4f0-0f800f9711b1.mp4